PucklaJ/GoHomeEngine/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	cd $GOPATH/src/github.com/PucklaMotzer09/gohomeengine/src/examples/basic
 	$GOPATH/src/github.com/PucklaMotzer09/gohomeengine/build.sh -linux -run
-	// You should see a gopher in the middle
+	// You should see a gopher in the middle (use -windows instead of -linux on windows)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ## Tutorial